-71.8% of the underlying loans within the portfolio pay fixed rate, whereas Class A and Class B Notes bear floating rate interest.
-As a result, the Issuer is subject mainly to fix-floating mismatch - the risk that the interest rate on the rated Notes could differ from the interest rate payable on this portion of the portfolio.
+65.5% of the underlying loans within the portfolio pay fixed rate, whereas Class A and Class B Notes bear floating rate interest.
+As a result, the Issuer is subject mainly to fix-floating mismatch - the risk that the interest rate on the rated notes could differ from the interest rate payable on this portion of the portfolio.
 No interest rate swap is in place to cover the interest rate risk.
 This risk has been taken into account when assessing the subordination levels and only partial value was given to the available excess spread.

-In particular, the risk that the Euribor on the notes increases, while the interest rates on the loans remain constant until the reset date.
-Moody's has modeled this particular feature to include it in its analysis
+Accordingly, there is a potential fixed-floating risk, in particular, the risk that the Euribor on the notes increases, while the interest rates on the loans remain constant until the reset date.
+Moody's has modeled this particular feature to include it in its analysis.